Topic outline

 Extra exam:

-• Compulsory, binding registration via e-mail
+• Compulsory, binding registration via e-mail, not in SISU

 • Covers the whole course, individual intermediate exams can't be retaken (if you don't have valid reason).